mike-ward/waywards/_posts/2020-06-10-scan-documents-to-pdf-with-google-drive.md

 online-storage for your documents and spreadsheets.

-Once Google Drive is installed (many smart phone vendors preinstall it), open the Google Drive app and press the large plus button icon in the lower right corner.
+Once Google Drive is installed (many smart phone vendors preinstall it), open the Google Drive app and press the large plus-button-icon in the lower right corner.
 Google Drive will open the camera.
 Simply take a picture of your receipt.
 Google Drive is smart enough to crop and straighten the image.
 If you have multiple pages or receipts, press the